ets-labs/python-dependency-injector/README.rst

-  would be included in container is non-deterministic and depends on application's flow or its configuration (container's structure could be determined just after application will be started and will do some initial work, like parsing list of container’s providers from the configuration).
+  would be included in container is non-deterministic and depends on application's flow or its configuration (container's structure could be determined just after application will be started and will do some initial work, like parsing list of container providers from the configuration).

 Dependency Injector in action
 -----------------------------